Wednesday, September 17, 2025

 The story...

 "You're going to have foot surgery on both of your feet?
 That's great, you'll be in a wheelchair and bring light on all the handicap access limitations within our facilities.
-Why not do the wheelchair option and indirectly help others along the way."
+Why not do the wheelchair option and indirectly help others along the way?"
 I accepted the surgery one foot at a time - traded the concept of a wheelchair with the reality of crutches.
-My struggles with my crutches did require me to receive help, and possibly love, from other people; but, I didn't expose the handicap limitations that some hoped I would.
+My struggles with crutches did require receiving help, possibly love too, from others; but, I didn't expose the handicap limitations some hoped for.

-I remember standing in the snow, on my crutches, trying to work the card reader, with my bag dangling from my shoulder, attempting to open the entry door - I couldn't do it.
-I had to wait for another early bird to arrive and open it for me.
-I couldn't do this on my own and needed the help.
-The experience was real good for me - it was teaching me to be both less self reliant and to receive kindness from others too.
-Strangely, these painful life lessons were good and I was "lucky" enough to repeat the process twice.
+I remember standing in the snow, on my crutches, trying to work the entry card reader.
+My bag dangled from my shoulder as I attempted to open the door - I couldn't do it.
+I waited for another early bird to arrive and open it for me.
+I needed help.
+The experience was real good for me - it taught me to be both less self reliant and to receive kindness along the way.
+I moved from mostly independent to more interdependent.
+The suffering was good and I was "lucky" enough to repeat the process twice.

-So, I believe the painful experience was actually of great value like a pearl; yet, I want to avoid similar pain today.
-Okay, that doesn't make sense - I will to remain thankful for life within all circumstances today.
-I stand in thankfulness for God's provision for today, tomorrow, and for all eternity - that's a good place to be.
+So, the painful experience was actually like a valuable pearl to me.
+So, why do I maneuver to avoid suffering today?
+We know why.
+Even so, I will to remain thankful in all circumstances and be thankful for God's provision for today, tomorrow, and for all eternity too.

 Just for today...